Most Trades On The Nyse Are Executed

 • Designated Market Makers (DMMs): Formerly known as specialists, DMMs are key players on the NYSE trading floor.
 Each DMM is assigned a specific set of stocks and is responsible for maintaining a fair and orderly market in those securities.
 Their primary functions include:

-• Matching buy and sell orders: DMMs actively seek to match incoming buy and sell orders to facilitate trades.
+• Matching buy and sell orders: DMMs actively seek to match incoming buy and sell orders to allow trades.

 • Providing liquidity: When there is a temporary imbalance between buyers and sellers, DMMs use their own capital to buy or sell shares, thus providing liquidity and preventing drastic price swings.